-Telekom Security's Trust Center ensures that the public sub-CA "Deutsche Telekom AG secure email CA EO3" and the end-entity certificates issued by it meet and comply with the requirements and regulations according to "Telekom Security CP" and "Telekom Security CPS Public".
-This ensures that the requirements of [ETSI EN 319411-1] and the [public Root Stores Policies] are met and adhered to.
+Telekom Security's Trust Center ensures that the public sub-CA "Deutsche Telekom AG secure email CA EO3" and "Deutsche Telekom AG secure email CA EO5 the end-entity certificates issued by it meet and comply with the requirements and regulations according to "Telekom Security CP" and "Telekom Security CPS Public".
+This ensures that the requirements of [ETSI EN 319411-1], [SBR] and the [public Root Stores Policies] are met and adhered to.